Pink Reveals This Shocking Truth About Marriage To Carey Hart

 Pink said in an interview with Carson Daly for Today that she and Hart have been in couples counseling for 17 years.

-“Carey and I have been in couple’s counseling almost our entire 17 years we’ve been together.
+“Carey and I have been in couples counseling almost our entire 17 years we’ve been together.
 It’s the only reason we’re still together,” she explained.

-Pink then continued, “He speaks Polish, I speak Italian and she [our therapist] speaks both.
+“He speaks Polish, I speak Italian and she [our therapist] speaks both.
 We do not speak the same language,” she explained.
 “We come from broken families and we had no model of how are we supposed to keep this family together and live this crazy life?
 And there’s no model.
 There’s no book that says, ‘Here’s how to do this.’
 So we go to counseling and it works.”

 The couple has always been open about their marriage struggles and how they keep the balance in their lives together as they raise daughter Willow and son Jameson.